Azure/terraform-azurerm-network/README.md

 # terraform-azurerm-network

+## Create a basic network in Azure

+This Terraform module deploys a Virtual Network in Azure with a subnet or a set of subnets passed in as input parameters.

+The module does not create nor expose a security group.
+You could use https://github.com/Azure/terraform-azurerm-vnet to assign network security group to the subnets.

+## Notice on Upgrade to V5.x

+In v5.0.0, we would make `var.use_for_each` a required variable so the users must set the value explicitly.
+For whom are maintaining the existing infrastructure that was created with `count` should use `false`, for those who are creating a new stack, we encourage them to use `true`.

+V5.0.0 is a major version upgrade.
+Extreme caution must be taken during the upgrade to avoid resource replacement and downtime by accident.

+Running the `terraform plan` first to inspect the plan is strongly advised.

 ## Notice on Upgrade to V4.x

 We've added a CI pipeline for this module to speed up our code review and to enforce a high code quality standard, if you want to contribute by submitting a pull request, please read [Pre-Commit & Pr-Check & Test](#Pre-Commit--Pr-Check--Test) section, or your pull request might be rejected by CI pipeline.